genetrack banner

 DataRemix

 Genomic data is often noisy and complex making it difficult to identify signals relevant to the underlying molecular mechanisms.
-We develop methods that combine machine learning techniques and insights about the biological process to learn useful data representation.
+We develop methods that combine machine learning techniques and insights about the biological process to learn data representation tailored for specific downstream tasks.

 Exercise Genomics